 Q: Is registration required to attend Sunday services?

-Yes, beginning August 5th, all those planning to attend must reserve a seat in advance due to our limited capacity.
-Registration will be available starting every Wednesday at 12pm for the upcoming Sunday here on our website.
+Yes, all those planning to attend must reserve a seat in advance due to our limited capacity.
+Registration will be available starting every Sunday at 11am through Saturday at 6pm for the upcoming Sunday here on our website.
 Registration will close when we reach our limit, but we will leave space for walk-ins on Sunday who will be asked to fill out the form onsite.
 You will receive a confirmation email.
 You don’t need to bring it with you.
 But if you need to cancel, please follow the instructions in the confirmation email to allow others a chance to take your place in the service.

 Q: What time should I arrive?